Kung Fu Mahjong

 Kung Fu Mahjong (雀聖) is a 2005 Hong Kong comedy film directed by Wong Jing and Billy Chung.
 It is about an obsessive gambler Chi Mo Sai (Yuen Wah) and Auntie Fei (Yuen Qiu).
-The film was followed by two sequels, Kung Fu Mahjong 2 which was released the same year as the first film, and Kung Fu Mahjong 3: The Final Duel, which was released in 2007.
+The film was followed by two sequels, Kung Fu Mahjong 2, which was released the same year as the first film, and Kung Fu Mahjong 3: The Final Duel, which was released in 2007.

 Plot

-Chi Mo Sai (Yuen Wah) meets Wong (Roger Kwok) in Auntie Fei's (Yuen Qiu) cafe and learns that Wong has a photographic memory.
+Chi Mo Sai meets Ah Wong in Auntie Fei's cafe and learns that Wong has a photographic memory.
 He decides to exploit this by teaching him how to play Mahjong, but Fei, Wong's boss, strongly objects.
-Despite Fei's objections, Wong learns Mahjong from compulsive gambler Chi Mo Sai.
-He impresses triad boss Tin Kau Ko (Wong Jing), but falls in love with Tin's mistress (Theresa Fu) and is beaten by his men.
+Despite Fei's objections, Wong learns mahjong from compulsive gambler Chi Mo Sai.
+He impresses triad boss Tin Kau Ko, but falls in love with Tin's mistress Cheryl and is beaten up by his men.
 Wong goes crazy.
 Luckily, Fei cures him using Mahjong.
 Fei wants Wong to beat Tin in the climatic "King of Mahjong" competition.

-It is the only 2005 film to boast of having a sequel made in 2005.
-The budget of the first two films are considerably smaller than Kung Fu Hustle.